core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, building on what is defined in {{Section 8.2.1 of RFC7252}}:

-* A client sending a GET or FETCH group request over multicast MAY update a cache with the responses from the servers in the CoAP group.
+* A client sending a GET or FETCH group request MAY update a cache with the responses from the servers in the CoAP group.
 Then, the client uses both cached-still-fresh and new responses as the result of the group request.

-* A client sending a GET or FETCH group request over multicast MAY use a response received from a server, to satisfy a subsequent sent request intended to that server on the related unicast request URI.
+* A client sending a GET or FETCH group request MAY use a response received from a server, to satisfy a subsequent sent request intended to that server on the related unicast request URI.
 In particular, the unicast request URI is obtained by replacing the authority part of the request URI with the transport-layer source address of the cached response message.

 * A client MAY revalidate a cached response by making a GET or FETCH request on the related unicast request URI.